adamharrison/liquid-cpp/README.md

 In development. **Do not use in production code, yet.**

-Basic memory audits of the core have been done, and leaks have been closed.
-A more extensive battery of tests is required to determine if there's actually any UB or
+Basic memory audits of the core have been done with valgrind, and leaks have been closed.
+A more extensive battery of tests is required to determine if there's actually any undefined behaviour or further leaks.

 ### Quick Start